lukebatchelor/css-rhythm-game/README.md

 }
 ```

+### The game loop

 The playing screens are also simple.
 We have a `clickGuard` class that sits over the
 top of everything and prevents clicks from reaching the `hitBoxes`.

 Then a `level` which we apply the playing animation, simply translating itself downwards over a
 pre-determined amount of time.

 Inside `level` is a series of `hitoxes` (styled checkboxes) that are generated at random top offsets.